olelong/ft_transcendence/endpoint.md

 {
 	id: String,	// the id of the user to mute/kick/ban
 	add: Boolean,	// true to mute/kick/ban, false to unmute/unban
-	time: Date	// only needed for mute and kick
+	time: Date	// only needed for mute and ban (future time) (if not set, definitive) }
-}
 /* RESPONSE */
 {
-	id: String,
-	chanid: String,
-	res: Boolean	// true if successful (state changed)
+	ok: Boolean	// true if successful (state changed)
 }
 ```